alexnmc/updating-inputs/README.md

 # updating-inputs

-## inputs fields displaying data from api call and updating data on value change
+## React input fields displaying data from api call and updating data on value change